 DON LEMON SPOKE ON HIS BOOK THIS IS THE FIRE

 IN CONVERSATION WITH DR. GEORGETTE GRIER-KEY

-Signed copies of Don Lemon's book can be purchased from Canio's Books, Sag Harbor.
-Please call or email, 631.725.4926 or .
-Order today!
-Canio's is happy to ship to you if you'd like.
+Canio's books provided signed copies of the books .
 Books, without signature, can also be purchased online at bookshop.org/shop/caniosbooks.
 Thank you for supporting a local independent bookstore!

 Special thanks to the Social Justice Committee of Temple Adas Israel for thinking of us for this event.
-We are delighted to once again collaborate with Temple Adas Israel.
+We were delighted to once again collaborate with Temple Adas Israel.

 DR. LESLEE STRADFORD SPOKE ON HER

 Dr. Leslee Howes Stradford is a descendant of John Batiste (J.B.)
 Stradford, who was an attorney, entrepreneur and the owner of the prestigious Stradford Hotel in Tulsa, Oklahoma.
 A prominent community member, he managed to escape in the aftermath of the 1921 Black Wall Street Massacre but those terrible events marked him and his family.
 Using a collection of family documents and photographs, Stradford has created a series of works on silk that depict the sophisticated and prosperous lives of the African-Americans in Tulsa before the riots and the destruction that followed.
 She will talk about this work in front of a limited audience at The Church.

 Simultaneously, Keyes Art, 45 Main Street, Sag Harbor, on May 27 presented an exhibition of some of the works Dr. Stradford has made relating to the her personal history and the Black Wall Street Massacre.
 We were honored to present Stradford's talk in conjunction with Keyes Art.